Non-Sectarian Anti-Nazi League: James Sheldon Era

 The League, under the new leadership of James H. Sheldon, a former professor at Boston University, changed its mission to directly investigate right-wing propaganda groups.
-Among them were the Christian Front of Father Coughlin, the Christian Mobilizers of Joseph McWilliams and the American First of Gerald L. K. Smith.
+Among them were the Christian Front of Father Coughlin, the Christian Mobilizers of Joseph McWilliams and the America First Party of Gerald L. K. Smith.
 They had also begun to support the civil rights movement voicing their approval for the Fair Employment Practice Commission (FEPC) and various other anti-discrimination laws.
 In 1945 it filed a lawsuit against Columbia University to have its tax-exempt status revoked for discrimination against Jews.
-After World War Two the League also unsuccessfully tried to have the Nuremberg court prosecute the Grand Mufti of Jerusalem for having aided Hitler during the war.
+After World War II the League also unsuccessfully tried to have the Nuremberg court prosecute the Grand Mufti of Jerusalem for having aided Hitler during the war.

 The League was able to successfully combat the resurgence of hate groups in the U.S. by infiltrating the Ku Klux Klan.
-It was also instrumental in shutting down the Columbians, an Atlanta, Georgia-based group hate group, by hiring Stetson Kennedy to infiltrate the group.
-The league continued its investigation and exposure activities through the 1950s.
-Through the 1960s and the first half of the 1970s, the league continued to maintain an office on 46th street in New York, but it served mostly as a repository, with information flowing in but minimal action being taken.
+It was also instrumental in shutting down the Columbians, a hate group based in Atlanta, Georgia, by hiring Stetson Kennedy to infiltrate the group.
+The league continued its investigation and exposure activities through the 1950s, providing the FBI with intelligence about such right-wing and neo-Nazi groups as the National Renaissance Party.
+Through the 1960s and the first half of the 1970s, the league continued to maintain an office on 46th street in New York City, but it served mostly as a repository, with information flowing in but minimal action being taken.
 The League terminated in 1975 with the death of its head, James H. Sheldon.